Racism hurts and it’s never okay. It has deep social, psychological and economic impacts - everyday!

 Being ‘not racist’ is not doing anything.
 Being ‘anti-racist’ is doing the work and becoming an ally to someone who faces racism.
 Challenging our own biases and privilege and educating ourselves to become actively anti-racist.

 How do I become an ally?

-To read more about how you can become an ally, visit Amnesty International who offer free guides on how to become an Anti-Racism Ally and how to Raise an Anti-Racism Ally.
+Amnesty International offer free guides on how to become an ally, and how to raise an anti-racism ally.

-Australian Human Rights Commission also provide a number of resources and tools to help you become a good ally.
+Australian Human Rights Commission also provide resources and tools to help you become a good ally.